mdejong/MetalPrefixSum/README.md

 ## Overview

 This project demonstrates how Metal can be used to implement code to apply a delta to image data.
+Processes 8x8 blocks by default.

 ## Status